Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 _\&lt;List and identify any dependencies the proposed solution will have on other systems.\&gt;_

-- perative system of users&#39; telephone
+- operative system of users phone
 - maps (google or another)
-- synchronization with Telephone address list?
+- synchronization with Telephone address list
 - Help stuff (any chats program)
 - the system of notifications
 - e-mail